 - An exhibition at the Tube Factory about the history and art of New Harmony (designed to travel), with emphasis on Marguerite Young’s Angel in the Forest and visual interpretations of this lyrical text.

 Summer 2021-Summer 2022

-- A series of five art shows featuring New Harmony-based artists in the Jeremy Efroymson and Guichelaar Galleries.
+- A series of five art shows featuring New Harmony-based artists in galleries at the Tube Factory campus in Indianapolis.

 - Partnering to participate in, support, and promote other events happening in New Harmony.

 About New Harmony: This southern Indiana town was the site of two utopian experiments in the early 1800s.
 The first was a separatist, religious community known for its hard work, communal living and property ownership and celibacy.
 The second, was a rationalist social experiment in giving people of many backgrounds an opportunity at a better life and work environment.
 Then, in the 1940s until the 1980s, town leader Jane Blaffer Owen envisioned New Harmony’s built environment as a mix of historic Hoosier and cutting-edge contemporary.
 Today, New Harmony brims with art, history, architecture, and a strong sense of place.

 A quick history of New Harmony Pop.
 763 (as of 2017)

 THE WOODLAND INDIANS: From 400 AD, the Woodland Indians maintained a complex, productive community, including earthen mounds built for ceremonial and cosmological purposes.

 THE HARMONISTS: German farmer George Rapp and 400 followers arrived in New Harmony in 1815, creating a community based on productivity, worker-owned industries, and shared resources.